ethanh6/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*
+I ran into technical issue using tinkerbelle on Windows Sublinux system (Ubuntu 20.04.2 LTS), I think it might be some issue using a virtual machine.
+And it doesn't work on powershell too, following the tutorial posted on canvas.
+I ended up using my friends computer to do so.
+I hope that it can be fixed in the future, thank you!

 ## Part D. Wizard the device